arangodb/arangodb/Documentation/Books/Manual/Graphs/SmartGraphs/README.md

 * Create a graph

   In comparison to General Graph we have to add more options when creating the graph.
-The two options `smartGraphAttribute` and `numberOfShards` are required and cannot be modifed later.
+The two options `smartGraphAttribute` and `numberOfShards` are required and cannot be modified later.

     @startDocuBlockInline smartGraphCreateGraphHowTo1